kinshuk4/daily-coding-problem-solutions/problem1051_1100/README.md

 - There are 2 smaller elements to the right of 9
 - There is 1 smaller element to the right of 6
 - There are no smaller elements to the right of 1

+## Daily Coding Problem: Problem #1094 [Hard]

+This problem was asked by Apple.

+Given a linked list, uniformly shuffle the nodes.
+What if we want to prioritize space over time?